mniak/sidecar_proxy_demo/README.md

     # - containerPort: 8080 ## Do NOT expose sidecar port
 ```

-And then you don't need to expose the port of the sidecar container
+And then you don't need to expose the port of the sidecar container.